The Storybook Bride: A Red Shoes Retelling

 Borderland Brides Fairytale Retellings

-Borderland Brides Fairytale Retellings consists of one book, and the series is set to expand with the upcoming release of two more books.
+Borderland Brides Fairytale Retellings consists of one primary book, and includes one additional book that complement the series but is not considered mandatory reads and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.

 This is the first real Retelling of Red Shoes that I have read and I thought it was a very enjoyable story.
 I loved the character Jarl and enjoyed seeing him and Nora together.
 This story takes place during the same timeframe as The Swan Bride: A Swan Lake Retelling and is more enjoyable when they are read together however they can each be read as standalone stories since they focus on different characters.
 I look forward to reading more of this series and other Fairy Tale Retellings by this author in the future.